gabrielborgesdm/ai-assistant-studio/README.md

 ## Features

-⚡ **Create Assistants in Seconds**
+⚡ **Create Assistants in Seconds**:
    Quickly set up helpful assistants just by describing what you need — like a proofreader, email helper, or markdown editor.
 The app handles the rest.

-🎨 **Real-time Ollama Models Listing**
+🎨 **Real-time Ollama Models Listing**:
    Models are pulled in real-time from the Ollama website, so you always see the latest available options — including custom variants created by the community.

-📂 **Use Your Own Files for Context**
+📂 **Use Your Own Files for Context**:
-You can now connect assistants to your local files for smarter, more relevant responses.
+  You can connect assistants to your local files for smarter, more relevant responses.
 Just head to the assistant’s Advanced settings and choose a folder.

 💬 **Keep Conversations Organized**
   Keep your interactions organized with persistent history and support for multiple assistants.

-🔒 **Local-Only by Design**
+🔒 **Local-Only by Design**:
   No servers, no cloud.
 Everything runs on your device and stays private.

-⌨️ **Dynamic Shortcut Assignment**
+⌨️ **Dynamic Shortcut Assignment**:
   Use a simple keyboard shortcut to bring up your assistant over any app — super handy when multitasking.

-🛠 **Easy Setup**
+🛠 **Easy Setup**:
   A step-by-step guide helps you install everything you need and choose your models, no tech background required.

 ### 💻 Main App Interface